tgaljanic/r_connect_test/README.md

 Another line is added, this time to help the system cache my credentials.

 Work in the test_branch:
--> Anoter line added here
+-> Another line added here